ALL YOU NEED TO KNOW ABOUT HYPNOTIC MIND CONTROL

 Tamper resistant body-worn tracking device to be worn by offenders or potential victims for use in a wireless communication system receiving signals from a global positioning system (GPS).

-US PATENT 6,051,594 – METHODS AND FORMULATIONS FOR MODULATING THE HUMAN SEXUAL RESPONSE — THIS IS ANOTHER PATENT USED AND ENJOYED BY MEN IN OPERATION CENTERS AFTER ISOLATING FEMALE TARGETS.
-MEN ALSO REPORT UNWANTED SEXUAL STIMULATION TO TERRORIZE THEM, ETC
+US PATENT 6,051,594 – METHODS AND FORMULATIONS FOR MODULATING THE HUMAN SEXUAL RESPONSE — HIGH-TECH SEXUAL STIMULATION

 The invention is directed to improved methods for modulating the human sexual response by orally administering a formulation of the vasodilator phentolamine to the blood circulation and thereby modulating the sexual response on demand.